September 24, 2020 Update: As the CERB ends, there is a new system for EI. Read all about it here.

 You can apply for EI regular benefits even if you have not yet received your Record of Employment (ROE).

 Your employer will have to submit an ROE to Service Canada on your behalf after you stop working.
-Most employers submit ROE’s electrically to Service Canada.
-If an employer submits an ROE electrically, it does not need to send the employee a copy.
+Most employers submit ROE’s electronically to Service Canada.
+If an employer submits an ROE electronically, it does not need to send the employee a copy.

 Click here to read what happens in case an employer is late submitting the ROE.